ezzing/3DLayout-documentation/1-Introduction.md

 <div class="page-break"></div>
 # Keepouts

+## Crop keepout to the building shape

+When editing the vertices of a keepout you can check the 'crop to building limits'.
+This helps you to draw keepouts that extends to the border of the building with more precision.

 ## Keepout height calculations

 When creating keepouts, please note the height selected for the keepout is not always the final keepout height.